Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 # 4 – Yesterday’s Gone

-“Yesterday’s Gone” was the first hit single produced by Chad & Jeremy that peaked on the UK Singles Chart at number thirty-seven in 1963.
-A year later, it became a number twenty-one hit on the US Billboard Hot 100.
-While the rest of the bands from the famed British Invasion rocked the audience with heavier sounds, this duo’s approach was soft folk, thanks to their hush-style vocals.
-This musical tale of a summer romance that ran its course was recorded unsatisfactorily before agreeing to whisper the lyrics instead of belting them out.
+“Yesterday’s Gone” was the first hit single produced by Chad & Jeremy, peaking at number 37 on the UK Singles Chart in 1963.
+A year later, it became a number-one hit on the US Billboard Hot 100.
+While the rest of the bands from the famed British Invasion rocked the audience with heavier sounds, this duo’s approach was soft folk, thanks to their hushed-style vocals.
+This musical tale of a summer romance that ran its course was recorded unsatisfactorily, so the singer agreed to whisper the lyrics instead of belting them out.
 As a result, the soft and mellow “Yesterday’s Gone” became a smooth ballad that paved the way for Chad & Jeremy’s road to stardom.
-Not only was it a hit in the UK and the US, but it peaked as high as number twenty-six in Australia and at number nineteen on Canada’s Adult Contemporary chart.
+Not only was it a hit in the UK and the US, but it also peaked as high as number twenty-six in Australia and at number nineteen on Canada’s Adult Contemporary chart.

 # 3 – Before and After

-The 1965 album with the same title, “Before and After,” became a number seventeen hit on the US Billboard Hot 100 after its release.
-The title track from Chad & Jeremy’s album served as the final top ten hits for the duo on the US Billboard Easy Listening chart after it peaked as high as number four in 1965.
+The 1965 album titled “Before and After” became a number seventeen hit on the US Billboard Hot 100 after its release.
+The title track from Chad & Jeremy’s album served as the final top ten hit for the duo on the US Billboard Easy Listening chart after it peaked as high as number four in 1965.
 In this lyrical tale, the narrator compares himself with the demeanor and imagery of his ex-girlfriend’s new boyfriend, using the “Before and After” as a frame of reference.

 # 2 – Willow Weep for Me

 For Chad & Jeremy, “Willow Weep for Me” was a number-one hit on the US Billboard Easy Listening chart, marking it the only time the duo would experience a chart-topping single.
-This 1932 original from Ann Ronell was written after the inspired college student found herself in awe by the willow trees she observed on her school campus.
-At first, there was reluctance to have this song published until Irving Berlin took it upon himself to do so.
+This 1932 original from Ann Ronell was written after the inspired college student found herself in awe of the willow trees she observed on her school campus.
+At first, there was reluctance to publish this song, but Irving Berlin took it upon himself to do so.

-This song was dedicated to George Gershwin during an era when it was not deemed appropriate to do so.
-This changed after Berlin had it published, which had since become a jazz standard when it was first made famous by Ted Fio Rito and Muzzy Marcellino, then Paul Whiteman and Irene Taylor.
+This song was dedicated to George Gershwin during an era when such dedication was not deemed appropriate.
+This changed after Berlin had it published, which had since become a jazz standard, first made famous by Ted Fio Rito and Muzzy Marcellino, then by Paul Whiteman and Irene Taylor.
 For Chad & Jeremy, they turned it into more than just a hit on the easy-listening chart.
-It also peaked as high as number fifteen on the US Billboard Hot 100.
+It also peaked at number 15 on the US Billboard Hot 100.

 # 1 – A Summer Song

-“A Summer Song” was Chad & Jeremy’s signature hit, which was a surprise as it was not originally intended to be released as a single.
-However, on the US Billboard Hot 100, it peaked as high as number seven and won over a flurry of fans who seemed to prefer the softer sounds of Chad & Jeremy as opposed to the heavier beats coming from The Beatles and The Kinks.
+“A Summer Song” was Chad & Jeremy’s signature hit, a surprise since it was not initially intended for release as a single.
+However, on the US Billboard Hot 100, it peaked at number seven and won over a flurry of fans who seemed to prefer the softer sounds of Chad & Jeremy to the heavier beats of The Beatles and The Kinks.
 On the US Billboard Easy Listening chart, it peaked as high as number two.
-This lyrical tale of wistful summer romance had a folk flair compared to the duo’s debut song, “Yesterday’s Gone.”
+This lyrical tale of wistful summer romance had a folk flair, in contrast to the duo’s debut song, “Yesterday’s Gone.”